chauvinSimon/My_Bibliography_for_Research_on_Autonomous_Driving/README.md

     - They introduced the **_"Prediction- and Cost-function Based (`PCB`) algorithm"_** used.
     - The idea is to `generate`-`forward_simulate`-`evaluate` a set of manoeuvres.
     - The planner can therefore take **surrounding vehicles’ reactions** into account **in the cost function** when it searches for the best strategy.
-    - At the time, the authors rejected the option of a `POMDP` forumlation (_computing the control policy over the space of the belief state, which is a probability distribution over all the possible states_) deemed as computationally expensive.
+    - At the time, the authors rejected the option of a `POMDP` formulation (_computing the control policy over the space of the belief state, which is a probability distribution over all the possible states_) deemed as computationally expensive.
 Improvements in hardware and algorithmic have been made since 2014.
   - [_Motion planning under uncertainty for on-road autonomous driving_.
 2014](https://ri.cmu.edu/pub_files/2014/6/ICRA14_0863_Final.pdf) by (Xu, Pan, Wei, & Dolan, 2014).
     - An extension of the framework to **consider uncertainty** (both for _environment_ and the _others participants_) in the decision-making.
     - The prediction module is using a **Kalman Filter** (assuming constant velocity).
-    - For each candidate trajectory, the **uncertainty** can be estimated using a **_Linear-Quadratic Gaussian_** (`LQG`) framework (based on the the noise characteristics of the localization and control).
+    - For each candidate trajectory, the **uncertainty** can be estimated using a **_Linear-Quadratic Gaussian_** (`LQG`) framework (based on the noise characteristics of the localization and control).
     - Their Gaussian-based method gives some **probabilistic safety guaranty** (e.g. likelihood `2%` of collision to occur).
 - Proposed architecture for _decision-making_:
   - First ingredient: **Hierarchical** architecture.
-    - The hierachy `mission` `->` `manoeuver` `->` `motion` [`3M` concept](https://github.com/chauvinSimon/Hierarchical-Decision-Making-for-Autonomous-Driving) makes it very modular but can raise limitations:
+    - The hierarchy `mission` `->` `manoeuvre` `->` `motion` [`3M` concept](https://github.com/chauvinSimon/Hierarchical-Decision-Making-for-Autonomous-Driving) makes it very modular but can raise limitations:
-    - > "the higher-level decision making module usually **does not have enough detailed information**, and the lower-level layer **does not have authority** to **reevaluate the decision**."
+    - > "the higher-level decision making module usually **does not have enough detailed information**, and the lower-level layer **does not have authority** to **re-evaluate the decision**."
   - Second ingredient: **Parallel** architecture.
     - This is inspired from **ADAS** engineering.
     - The control modules (`ACC`, `Merge Assist`, `Lane Centering`) are relatively **independent** and **work in parallel**.